sebastienvercammen/devkat-rm-node-webserver/README.md

 # Node.js devkat Webserver for RocketMap

-An asynchronous Node.js webserver on Express.js that uses Handlebars for templating (with enabled view caching), Sequelize for ORM, and that supports gzip compression, load limiting with toobusy-js and multiprocessing with cluster.
+An asynchronous Node.js webserver on Express.js that uses Sequelize for ORM and that supports gzip compression, load limiting with toobusy-js and multiprocessing (+ process management) with cluster.

+Since this webserver is meant to be set up as a managed microcomponent - not as a replacement webserver for static components - its functionality is strictly limited to serving dynamic data requests only.
+Using a more mature webserver to serve static components and as a reverse proxy is highly recommended (nginx on Linux, apache2 on Windows).

+If you want to use a more advanced process manager, we recommend [disabling cluster in your configuration](#disabling-process-management-with-cluster) to disable process management.

 ## Getting Started